Unitary Complexity and the Uhlmann Transformation Problem

 \begin{definition}[Unitary synthesis problem] A \emph{unitary synthesis problem} is a sequence $\mathscr{U} = (U_{x})_{x \in \{0,1\}^*}$ of partial isometries.\footnote{We note that while unitary synthesis problems are not necessarily sequences of unitaries, we believe that it is a better name than ``partial isometry synthesis problem''.} \end{definition}

-One should think of $x \in \bits^*$ as an encoding of the particular partial isometry in the sequence $\usynth{U}$.
-The precise form of this encoding can differ between unitary synthesis problems.
-Some examples of encodings include: $x$ describes a polynomial-length sequence of quantum gates; or $x$ describes a classical circuit that, on input $i$, outputs the $i$-th gate of a (potentially exponentially long) quantum circuit implementing a unitary.
-We call the latter a \emph{succinct description} of the unitary.
+We note that \cref{def:unitary_synth_problem} considers partial isometries, not only unitaries (which are of course the special case of partial isometries for which the projector in \cref{def:partial_iso} is $\Pi = \id$).
+A partial isometry is essentially a unitary defined on some subspace.
+This is analogous to the idea of a ``promise'' on the inputs in traditional complexity theory: the partial isometry only specifies the state transformation task on input states coming from a ``promised subspace''.
+For inputs with support on the orthogonal complement to this promised subspace, the behavior of the state transformation is not specified.

-We note that \cref{def:unitary_synth_problem} considers partial isometries, not only unitaries (which are of course the special case of partial isometries for which the projector in \cref{def:partial_iso} is $\Pi_x = \id$).
-A partial isometry is only required to be unitary on some subspace, and does not specify any action on the orthogonal complement of the subspace.
-This is analogous to the idea of a ``promise'' on the inputs in standard complexity theory: the unitary synthesis problem includes a ``promised subspace'' on which all input states to that unitary are supposed to lie; if an input state has support on the orthogonal complement to this subspace, the behaviour is not specified by the unitary synthesis problem.
+One should think of a unitary synthesis problem $\mathscr{U}$ as specifying, for each string $x \in \bits^*$ (called the \emph{instance}), a state transformation task $U_x$ to be performed on some quantum system (called the \emph{quantum input}).
+How the instance $x$ specifies such a task varies from problem to problem; we give some examples of unitary synthesis problems below.

-\paragraph{Examples.} We present some examples of unitary synthesis problems. \begin{enumerate} \item (\emph{Hamiltonian time evolution}) Consider some natural string encoding of pairs $(H,t)$ where $H$ is a local Hamiltonian and $t$ is a real number: the encoding will specify the number of qubits that $H$ acts on as well as each local term of $H$.
+\begin{enumerate} \item (\emph{Hamiltonian time evolution}) Consider some natural string encoding of pairs $(H,t)$ where $H$ is a local Hamiltonian and $t$ is a real number: the encoding will specify the number of qubits that $H$ acts on as well as each local term of $H$.
 If $x$ is a valid encoding of such a pair $(H,t)$, then define $U_x = e^{-iHt}$.
-Otherwise, define $U_x = 0$.
+Otherwise, define $U_x = 0$ (i.e., to be the zero map, which is a partial isometry).
 Then we define $\textsc{TimeEvolution} = (U_x)_{x \in \{0,1\}^*}$.